colinhacks/zod/README.md

 - TypeScript 4.1+!
 - You must enable `strict` mode in your `tsconfig.json`.
 This is a best practice for all TypeScript projects.
+- Make sure that `strictNullChecks` mode is also enabled, otherwise static typechecking will return all properties as optional!

   ```ts
   // tsconfig.json